 The well-known psychologist Theodore Millon is well-known for exploring several personality disorders.
 He has theorized about the balance between being humble and boastful.

 Individuals seek to balance boasting against discrediting themselves with excessive self-promotion or being caught blatantly misrepresenting themselves.Theodore Millon

 While we shouldn't allow others to completely crap over our self-worth, it's good to not get too defensive whenever someone points out one of our flaws.

-The ability to laugh at yourself can help you remain humble in a way that's humorous and stimulates your positive outlook in life.
+The ability to laugh at yourself can help you remain humble in a humorous way and stimulate your positive outlook in life.

-Laughing at yourself makes you immune for hurtful comments
+Laughing at yourself makes you immune to hurtful comments

 Learning to laugh at yourself will remove the sting of any insult that may be hurled your way.